skip to main content

 Best TV plans for watching the Kentucky Derby

-Peacock is the best way to watch the Kentucky Derby.
+Peacock Premium is the best way to watch the Kentucky Derby.
 It shows the main event and features select prep races, including the Louisiana Derby, Florida Derby, Arkansas Derby, and Santa Anita Derby.
-Typically, you would need a TV provider with CNBC and USA Network to watch those qualifying events, but Peacock allows you to stream it all for as low as $7.99 a month.
+You can watch those qualifying events on Peacock Premium for as low as $10.99 a month.

 Alternatively, for a more budget-conscious approach, you can use an over-the-air (OTA) antenna to pick up your local NBC station.
 I actually prefer this method myself because antenna TV has less delay than streaming.
 However, not everyone has the luxury of living within reliable broadcast range of their local NBC station.
 You can usually check coverage maps online.
 For more details on this, check out the Free Viewing Options section below.